CalCoRE/dse-citan/README.md

 The bibliographic records were last updated on Dec 9, 2024.

-To view the interactive, (click here)[https://calcore.github.io/dse-citan/dse_citan.html].
+To view the interactive, visit https://calcore.github.io/dse-citan/dse_citan.html.